AmerigoM/HelixGame/README.md

 The game can be played on Linux only.

 ## Installation
-Download the files and run the makefile inside the *project* folder. <br> You can find more information about the game <a href="http://helixgame.altervista.org/">here</a> (in italian).
+Download the files and run the makefile inside the *project* folder.

 ## Dependencies
 In order to play the game, you need to install the following dependencies: